riscv-software-src/riscof/docs/source/overview.rst

 1. A RISCV-CONFIG based YAML specification of the ISA choices made by the user.
 Details on writing the specific YAML spec can be found here : `Spec Documentation <https://riscv-config.readthedocs.io/en/latest/yaml-specs.html>`_
 2. A Python plugin which can be used by the framework to compile the test, simulate the test and extract the signature of each test.
-Steps to define the python plugin is available in the :ref:`plugins` section.
+Steps to define the Python plugin is available in the :ref:`plugins` section.

 External Dependencies